jclehner/nmrpflash/README.md

 Waiting for Ethernet connection (Ctrl-C to skip).
 ```

-As soon as you see the `Waiting for Ethernet connection.` message, turn the router *on*.
-If all went
+As soon as you see the `Waiting for Ethernet connection.` message, turn the router *on* (Note that
+one some devices you'll have to hold the reset button while powering on the device, otherwise it
-well, `nmrpflash` will continue printing messages:
+won't work!)
+If all went well, `nmrpflash` will continue printing messages:

 ```
 Advertising NMRP server on eth2 ... /